Parish Design Statement

 Any comments made in response to applications should address only the planning merits of the application.

-Mendip District Council will not post comments submitted anonymously.
+Somerset Council will not post comments submitted anonymously.
 If you wish your comments to be taken into consideration you must provide your name and either a valid address or personal email address.

-Mendip District Council dissociates itself and reserves the right not to post comments received which it considers contains libellous, discriminatory or otherwise offensive comments.
+Somerset Council dissociates itself and reserves the right not to post comments received which it considers contains libellous, discriminatory or otherwise offensive comments.
 Such comments will not be taken into account in assessing planning or related applications and will be returned to the author.

 Comments should not be sent directly to the Case Officer.